postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 You can filter by [region](/docs/monitoring-your-api/setting-up-monitor/#adding-regions) to compare how runs within different regions have varied.
 Select **All Regions**, then select a region to view.

-> This feature is only available if you selected multiple regions when you created or last edited your monitor.
+> This feature is available if you selected multiple regions when you created or last edited your monitor.
 To learn more about regions, see [Adding regions](/docs/monitoring-your-api/setting-up-monitor/#adding-regions).

 #### Filtering by formula